inflmts/gale/README.md

 ## Getting Started

+This repository should be made available at `~/.gale`.

 If this repository is not already at `~/.gale`, a symlink to the current working directory can be created automatically with: